 - Mesh bags are encouraged in order for the spores of the mushrooms to be dispersed as you continue your hunt, and therefore increase or maintain the morel population.

 Joshua Nowicki is a blogger for the Southwestern Michigan Tourist Council, graphic designer and photographer.
-Joshua’s interest in photography began while working in museums, photographing artifacts, exhibits, and events.
-Joshua’s inspirations range from Lake Michigan and wildlife to sculpture and architecture.
-You can see more of Joshua’s photos at http://www.facebook.com/startvisiting.
+His inspirations range from Lake Michigan and wildlife to sculpture and architecture.
+See more of Joshua’s photos at http://www.facebook.com/startvisiting.